a fee-based online consultation clinic for Obstetrics & Gynecology

 TESTS FOR HCG IN THE BLOOD

-This test can be done 7 – 10 days after fertilization, that is, at the time of implantation, for a positive result.
+• Radioimmunoassay: This highly sensitive test can detect minute quantities of HCG in the blood - as low as 0.003 I.U. per ml of serum.This test can be done 7 - 10 days after fertilization, that is, at the time of implantation, for a positive result.

-• Radioreceptor Assay – can detect levels of 0.001 I.U. per ml of HCG in the serum.
+• Radioreceptor Assay: can detect levels of 0.001 I.U. per ml of HCG in the serum.

 • ELISA Test: Extremely small levels of HCG can be detected by this test – as low as 50 m I.U. per ml of serum.

-False Negative tests: Sometimes the tests may declare the absence of pregnancy although the woman is pregnant.
+Sometimes the tests may declare the absence of pregnancy although the woman is pregnant.
 This can happen in:

 • Ectopic Pregnancy: When the level of HCG produced is low as compared to the duration of pregnancy.